liamks/libpytunes/README.md

 Created by Liam Kaufman (liamkaufman.com)

-Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf
+Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf, Mathew Bramson (mbramson)

 **Before using pyItunes it is recommended that you backup your Itunes Library XML file.
 Use pyItunes at your own risk - there is no guarantee that it works or will not blow-up your computer!**